niklexical/brc_pytorch/README.md

 The goal of this task is to correctly predict the number at the start of a sequence of a certain length.

 This task is reproduced from the paper - 2 layer model with 100 units each, trained on datasets with increasing sequence lengths - 5, 100, 300.
+The plot is obtained by taking a moving average of the training loss per gradient iteration with window size = 100 for lengths 100 and 300, and window size 20 for length 5.

 The results from Copy-First-Input task show trends similar to that in the paper, thus confirming their findings.
 It should, however, be noted that the absolute losses are higher than reported in the paper.
 This is mostly due to the training and testing sizes being much smaller, and no hyperparameter tuning being done.